Quotes of the Day: Happy birthday, Oscar Wilde

 I should be clear - Monbiot is not arguing that we should return to plastic bags - they are indeed an environmental scourge, and a ridiculous waste of resources.
 But given the amount of trash we create in general, and given that trash is only one of the environmental challenges we face, there is a danger that we get lost in promoting high-profile, feel-good cosmetic changes while the world around us burns.
 I must say I couldn't agree more.

-Four years later, it appears that Monbiot and Sami were right.
+Years later, it appeared that Monbiot and Sami were right. : "Plastic Bags are a Distraction" - Monbiot

 Finally, I never got to use this one in a post, but I do use it often personally to justify myself and my writing: